Time-Dependent Deep Image Prior for Dynamic MRI

-All experimental datasets are breath-hold.
-We use golden-angle radial sparse parallel (GRASP) MRI as a common baseline~\cite{feng2014golden}.
-Spoke-sharing is not applied for GRASP.
-We assume two-fold upsampling of measurements for every dataset.
-Therefore, the size of the reconstructed fields of view is half that of the first dimension of the measurements. \begin{itemize} \item{\textbf{Retrospective Simulation}} A cardiac cine data set was acquired using a 3T whole-body MRI scanner (Siemens; Tim Trio) equipped with a 32-element cardiac coil array.
-The acquisition sequence was bSSFP and prospective cardiac gating was used.
-The imaging parameters were as follows: FOV=$300\times300\,\mbox{mm}^{2}$, acquisition matrix size=$128\times128$, TE/TR=$1.37/2.7\,\mbox{ms}$, receiver bandwidth=$1184\,\mbox{Hz/pixel}$, and flip angle=$40^{\circ}$.
-The number of cardiac phases was $23$ and the temporal resolution was $43.2\,\mbox{ms}$.
-We then used NuFFT to implement the forward model in a golden-angle context, resulting in fully sampled Cartesian trajectories.
-Then, sinograms were obtained as shown in Figure~\ref{fig:nufft}.
-The number of spokes per phase is $13$.
-The dimension of sinograms is $(K\times M_{\upomega}\times C)=23\cdot13\times256\times32$.
-In this simulation, the cardiac motion is discrete; thus, no spoke-sharing strategy is applied. \item{\textbf{Golden-angle Reconstruction of Fetal Cardiac Motion}} Fetal cardiac MRI data were acquired on a 1.5 T clinical MR scanner (MAGNETOM Aera, Siemens AG, Healthcare Sector, Erlangen, Germany) with an 18-channel body array coil and a 32-channel spine coil for signal reception.
-Images were acquired with an untriggered continuous 2D bSSFP sequence that was modified to acquire radial readouts with a golden-angle trajectory \cite{chaptinel2017fetal}.
-The acquisition parameters were: FOV = 260 $\times$ 260 $\text{mm}^2$, acquisition matrix size = 256 $\times$ 256 pixels, slice thickness = 4.0 mm, TE/TR = 1.99/4.1 ms, RF excitation angle = 70$\deg$, radial readouts = 1600, acquisition time = 6.7 s and bandwidth = 1028 Hz/pixel. \end{itemize}
+Fetal cardiac MRI data were acquired on a 1.5 T clinical MR scanner (MAGNETOM Aera, Siemens AG, Healthcare Sector, Erlangen, Germany) with an 18-channel body array coil and a 32-channel spine coil for signal reception.
+We used an untriggered continuous 2D bSSFP sequence that was modified to acquire radial readouts with a golden-angle trajectory \cite{chaptinel2017fetal}.
+The acquisition parameters were: FOV = (260 $\times$ 260) $\text{mm}^2$, acquisition matrix size = (256 $\times$ 256) pixels, slice thickness = 4.0 mm, TE/TR = 1.99/4.1 ms, RF excitation angle = 70$^\circ$, radial readouts = 1400, acquisition time = 6.7 s, and bandwidth = 1028 Hz/pixel.